-1.5 This Code is legally binding upon ADP, including its Staff, and shall apply to and be enforced by all Group Companies.
+- Accountability 1.5 This Code is binding upon ADP.
 The Responsible Executives shall be accountable for their business organizations' compliance with this Code.

-Effective Date

-1.6 This Code has been approved by the General Counsel, upon presentation by the Global Chief Privacy Officer.
-This Code will enter into force as of March 21, 2024 (Effective Date).
+ADP Staff must comply with this Code. - Effective Date 1.6 This Code has been approved by the General Counsel, upon presentation by the Global Chief Privacy Officer, and has been adopted by the ADP Executive Committee.
+This Code will enter into force as of 11 April 2018 (Effective Date).
 The Code (including a list of the Group Companies involved in Processing of Client Data) shall be published on the www.adp.com website.
-It shall also be made available to Individuals upon request (including a copy of the security measures included in Annex 2).
+It shall also be made available to Individuals upon request.